Kaziyev/Issac-sim-tutorial/docs/create_custom_robot_manipulator.md

     -Extrude this circle till it reach to the next rectangle.
     ![base_link](/png/png/10.png)

-    Select this circle and choose the assembler.
-In this assembler select tangent plane
+    Select this circle and choose the construct.
+In this construct select tangent plane
     ![base_link](/png/png/11.png)

-    In this assembler select tangent plane
+    In this construct select tangent plane
     ![base_link](/png/png/12.png)

     When you selected this assembler.
 You can see a new plane which we gonna rotate to suitable degree.
 Rotate it to -45 degree